knpuniversity/javascript/knpu/ep2-es6/destructuring.md

 # Array Destructuring

-Let's talk about two kinda *weird* things.
-At first, these next two things may not seem *all* that useful.
-But even if that *were* true, you're going to start to see them *a lot*, even in PHP, so we need to understand them!
+Next, we're going to talk about two kinda *weird* things.
+At first, neither or these will seem *all* that useful.
+But even if that *were* true, you're going to start to see them in use, even in PHP!
+So we need to understand them!

 ## Destructuring